The TAPESTRY model allows one to explore risk in specific subsections of an organization or at the macro level.

 Dr. Charles Harrythe_post_thumbnail_caption(); ?>

-Cybersecurity expert and UMD professor Charles Harry (SPP and INFO), who also serves as Director of the Center for Governance of Technology and Systems (GoTech), has been granted a patent for his innovative approach to assessing, measuring and optimizing cyber risk through a comprehensive modeling platform, TAPESTRY, that incorporates his own framework, developed in collaboration with Trevor Tart, a colleague in the private sector.
+Cybersecurity expert and UMD Associate Research Professor Charles Harry (SPP and INFO), who also serves as Director of the Center for Governance of Technology and Systems (GoTech), has been granted a patent for his innovative approach to assessing, measuring and optimizing cyber risk through a comprehensive modeling platform, TAPESTRY, that incorporates his own framework, developed in collaboration with Trevor Tart, a colleague in the private sector.

 Referring to the specific applications of his modeling platform in the field of cybersecurity, and how it has helped organizations such as the Department of Energy (DoE) assess strategic risks, Harry shares, “TAPESTRY is useful to help identify integrated risk in internal processes and supply chains, specifically the ability to measure and prioritize those scenarios that represent a strategic consequence to the organization.”